 Crowns and conventional bridges or dentures may not be your only options when replacing missing teeth.
 For some people, dental implants offer a smile that looks and feels very natural.
 Surgically placed below the gums over a series of appointments, implants fuse to the jawbone and serve as a base for individual replacement teeth, bridges or a denture.
 Implants offer stability because they fuse to your bone.
 Integration of the implants into your jaw also helps your replacement teeth feel more natural and some people also find the secure fit more comfortable than conventional substitutes.
 Candidates for dental implants need to have healthy gums and adequate bone to support the implant.
 A thorough evaluation is needed to determine whether you are a good candidate for dental implants.
 We use some great surgeons here in Tucson to place the implant and then when its intergrated with the bone, we will build the tooth or bridge or denture onto it/them.

 Sometimes it's necessary to remove a small amount of enamel from your teeth to accommodate the shell, it's important to know veneers are a permanent and normally irreversible solution and that it is best to avoid some foods and beverages that may stain or discolor your veneers such as coffee, tea or red wine.
 Sometimes a veneer might chip or fracture.
 But for many people the results are more than worth it.

-We offer several systems for teeth whitening.
 Bleaching trays can be made to custom fit your teeth.
 We have different strengths of bleach that can be used with the trays.
-We also have an over the counter style system, much like the systems you might see in the store.
-A number of in-
+The most current strengths we offer are 35% and 45%. the wear time for each is 20-

 Composite resins are tooth-